-We often get asked what the benefits are of taking a France ski holiday later on in the season.
+We often get asked what the benefits are of taking a ski holiday later on in the season.
 Sometimes there can be misconceptions about what to expect from a late season ski holiday.
-Here we will set the record straight and look at the benefits of April skiing in the French Alps.
+Here we set the record straight and look at the benefits of March and April on the slopes!

 1. Great Easter ski deals

 If you're looking to book this Easter make sure you keep your eyes peeled for those Easter ski deals.
 Late season ski holidays are a great way to access the same slopes for less!
 It really does offer great value for money and there are some fantastic additional special offers to be had.
 It's also worth checking out lift pass offers too!

 Spring skiing means longer days - longer days means more time on the pistes.... seems like a no brainer really!

 There tends to be more sunshine into the latter half of the season which makes for a great atmosphere on the slopes.
 The climate is milder and temperatures are very pleasant for a day’s skiing.
 This is particularly great for families with young children who want to avoid sub-zero Alpine temperatures for their family skiing!